|

 Parks, Recreation and Historic Preservation publicly

 detail plans for the proposed acquisition.
-They say the
+They say

-the state Department of Transportation.
-However, once
+incurred by the state Department of Transportation.

-eligible for grant opportunities, they stressed, with the
+undertaking would be eligible for grant opportunities,

-DOT's expenses used as the town's matching funds.
+they stressed, with the DOT's expenses used as the

-"In a somewhat
+In a somewhat

 unrelated move, the town board votes to hold a Jan 6

-public hearing in regards to the designation of the site
+public hearing in regards to the designation of the

-as a town landmark.
+site as a town landmark.

 "December